a-flyleaf/ygbtdm/scenes.md

 As the sky darkens, Joce decides to keep Kay Lin around; that familiarity makes her simultaneously a valuable ally and a dangerous enemy.
 And on the basest level, Joce still feels the need to keep her safe—even though, if the game is whittling down the competition down to one, it can't last.
 Is she being played for a fool?
 If it means sticking to her guns, does she care?

 ### also of note
-- In the background of the challenge, the accountant calls refers to Gary as "Terry."
+- In the background of the challenge, there's an exchange like "Come on, Terry!"
+"Who?"
+"Gary!"
 - The first person to fall is distinguished by some kind of necklace.
 The same accessory is strangling the rabbit.
 - Minor detail: after Joce wakes up from the "game over," she has a small ring of white-rot around the base of one finger.
 But since she wears gloves (and has all sorts of miscellaneous hand scratches), it's barely noticeable.
 - Full disclaimer, I do not know how the little guys trigger the rock-blast-thing yet.
 But they do.
 They have their ways.